 Note, this is not performed as a request by the module and is intended for setting the initial position of visual attention.
-It should not be used while the model is running or if the model has stopped running but any visual action is still in progress.
+It should not be used while the model is running or if the model has stopped running while there are any visual actions in progress.